Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --bcftools_path BCFTOOLS_PATH
                             Path of bcftools.
       --quality QUALITY, -q QUALITY
-                            The minimum quality of a mutation.
+                            The minimum quality score of a mutation.
 Default is 40.
       --read_depth_range READ_DEPTH_RANGE, -d READ_DEPTH_RANGE
                             The range of read depth for a mutation.
 The format is
                             $MIN,$MAX.
 It can be assigned by different types: 1.